 Expedia Group builds streamlined global corporate travel with Egencia

-The world shops for the best travel deals with Expedia Group (EG), the parent company to household brands like Expedia, Hotels.com, Orbitz, Travelocity and Egencia, making travel a regular part of business for thousands of EG employees worldwide.
-However, with operations across the globe, the team needed a consistent and streamlined booking process to ensure both efficiency and safety, and turned to Egencia for modern corporate travel management solutions.
+The world shops for the best travel deals with Expedia Group (EG), the parent company to household brands like Expedia, Hotels.com, Orbitz, and Travelocity, making travel a regular part of business for thousands of EG employees worldwide.
+However, with operations across the globe, the team needed a consistent and streamlined booking process to optimize both efficiency and safety, and turned to Egencia for modern corporate travel management solutions.

 Streamlining global business travel operations for greater visibility